Chipdelmal/dataPy_CADi/md/python101.md

 print("Hello World!")
 ```

-Now that we have gotten tradition out of the way, let's look at the fundamental types of the Python language.
+Now that we have gotten tradition out of the way, let's look at the fundamental types of the Python language, while doing some exercises.

 <hr>